LeonDLotter/JuSpyce/README.md

 #### 1.2 Data comparison: `JuSpyce.compare()`

 The `Y` data can be "compared" between predefined groups in the following ways.
-The idea to this is based on the JuSpace core functionality.
+The idea for this is based on the JuSpace core functionality.
 We have to supply a group assignment vector (python list of nulls and ones).
 - **One group minus the mean of the other**: The difference between each vector of group A and the parcelwise means of group B (`diff(A,mean(B))`, `diff(B,mean(A))`).
 - **Mean difference**: The difference between the parcelwise means of group A and the parcelwise means of group B (`diff(mean(A),mean(B))`).
 - **Effect sizes of the group difference**: The parcelwise effect sizes (Cohen's d, Hedge's g, paired Cohen's d) of group A compared with group B (`cohen(A,B)`, `hedge(A,B)`, `pairedcohen(A,B)`).